 Mary Patrice Erdmans received her PhD in sociology from Northwestern University in 1992.
 Her areas of interest include immigration and ethnicity (with research on Poles and Polish Americans), the intersection of gender, class, and race (with research on immigrant home health care workers, white working-class women, adolescent mothers, and, currently, aged auto workers), and narrative research methods (e.g., life stories and oral histories).
-Her research has been published as book-length manuscripts — On Becoming A Teen Mom: Life Before Pregnancy with Tim Black, (University of California Press, February 2015); The Grasinski Girls: The Choices They Had and the Choices They Made (Ohio University Press, 2004); and Opposite Poles: Immigrants and Ethnics in Chicago, 1976-1990 (Penn State Press, 1998).
+Her research has been published as book-length manuscripts — On Becoming A Teen Mom: Life Before Pregnancy with Tim Black, (University of California Press, 2015), which was recently featured on ideastream 90.3 WCPN in a segment entitled “Be Well: Teen Moms and Their Lives”; The Grasinski Girls: The Choices They Had and the Choices They Made (Ohio University Press, 2004); and Opposite Poles: Immigrants and Ethnics in Chicago, 1976-1990 (Penn State Press, 1998).
 Her articles have appeared in The Sociological Quarterly, Journal of American Ethnic History, Sociological Inquiry, Qualitative Health Research, Polish American Studies, Humanity and Society, and North American Review.

 Spring 2015 Course Information

 SOCI 101: Introduction to Sociology